Top Scholarships & Key Resources for Transgender Students

 Eligibility

 All LGBTQ students currently attending an accredited college or university in the U.S. are encouraged to apply.
-Applicants must possess a 3.0 GPA or higher
+Applicants must possess a 3.0 or higher GPA.

 How to Apply

-Applications materials include personal essays, academic transcripts, and at least two recommendation letters.
+Apply via the application portal on the scholarships website.
+Submitted materials include personal essays, academic transcripts, and at least two recommendation letters.

 Live Out Loud